We are your strategic partner throughout the recruiting process.

 It is essential that USC Marshall School of Business receive offer and relevant employment data of newly hired students in a timely manner.
 Employers are asked to report all hiring data to each global sector lead or by email to firstname.lastname@example.org

-The MBA Career Services Center seeks to maintain and enhance the reputation of the Marshall School of Business School and University of Southern California with our corporate partners and the community at large and ask our students to abide by recruiting policies and guidelines for professional conduct.
+The Graduate Career Services Center seeks to maintain and enhance the reputation of the Marshall School of Business School and University of Southern California with our corporate partners and the community at large and ask our students to abide by recruiting policies and guidelines for professional conduct and Anti-Discrimination Policy.